Reviews You Can Rely On

 Our Verdict

-The Google Pixel Buds Pro 2 earbuds are our go-to recommendation for Android users among the top-ranked earbuds we've tested.
-Their balanced, natural sound signature spreads across an expansive soundstage, breathing life into your favorite tracks.
-With warm, rich bass, dynamic mid-tones, and crisp treble ranges, they perform well across genres from pop and hip-hop to classical music.
-The gorgeous bass tones shine with bass-heavy tracks like hip-hop, R&B, and EDM, but their ability to reveal hidden details in old favorites can elevate any album you love.
-Compact and lightweight, they feel comfortable and airy in the ear while seamlessly integrating with Android devices.
-Their secure fit and sweat resistance make them an ideal workout companion.
-Solid battery life, decent voice isolation on calls, and a user-friendly app only enhance the experience.
-While they're not cheap, and the active noise canceling could be better, it's a noticeable improvement on the first generation.
-If you're a Google user seeking a big, beautiful sonic dreamscape, check these out.
+The Google Pixel Buds Pro 2 earbuds are our go-to for Android users among our top-ranked earbuds.
+Their balanced, natural sound signature spreads across an expansive soundstage, breathing life into favorite tracks.
+They perform well across various genres with warm, rich bass, dynamic mid-tones, and crisp treble ranges.
+The gorgeous bass tones shine with bass-heavy tracks, but their ability to reveal hidden details in old favorites can elevate any album.
+Compact and lightweight, the buds Pro feel comfortable and airy; their secure fit and sweat resistance make them an ideal workout companion.
+Solid battery life, decent call voice isolation, and a user-friendly Android app enhance the experience.
+While they're not cheap, and the active noise canceling could be better, it's a noticeable improvement over the originals.
+If you're an Android user seeking a big, beautiful sonic dreamscape, these are exceptional.

 REASONS TO BUY